ouillie/terminalle/README.md

 $ terminalle --help

 # Start the server.
 The window is initially hidden by default.
-# Note that this is unnecessary if `org.gnome.Terminalle.service` is installed.
+# Note that this is unnecessary you run `terminalle auto`.
 $ terminalle &

 # Toggle window visibility.